-Chrome Audio Recorder - How to Record Audio from Browser Easily
+How to Record Audio from Browser Easily (Chrome& Firefox Audio Recorder)

-The desktop program you can take advantage of is VideoSolo Screen Recorder.
-It is a powerful desktop Chrome/browser audio recorder that can record all the audio from the browser including live streaming music, live radios, online courses or other audios from Internet.
-Also, it can capture any screen activities on your computer and record microphone sound easily.
-When you record audio from Chrome or other browsers, all sound and audio playing on the opened tab can be stably recorded and saved as high-quality MP3, AAC, M4A, and WMA format file.
+The desktop program you can take advantage of is VideoSolo Screen Recorder (opens new window).
+It is a powerful desktop Chrome/browser audio recorder that can record all the audio from the browser including live streaming music, live radios (opens new window), online courses or other audios from the Internet with nifty features:

-Besides, to help you have a quicker and smoother recording process, the browser audio recorder even supports hardware acceleration.
-Therefore, if your computer has a good performance, VideoSolo will provide a satisfying experience.
-You may read the following guide to learn how to record audio from browser such as Chrome and develop a better understanding of VideoSolo Screen Recorder.
+If your computer has a good performance, VideoSolo will provide a much more satisfying experience comparing using Google extensions.
+You may read the following guide to learn how to record audio from a browser such as Chrome and develop a better understanding of VideoSolo Screen Recorder.

 VideoSolo is fully compatible with both Windows and Mac computers.
 Click the download button above to download and launch it.
 In the main interface, here is suggested to select "Audio Recorder" to record browser audio.

-Tips: If you want to record to record the browser audio with picture, you can read this article: [5-Step Guide] How to Record Computer Screen on Windows & Mac.
+If you want to record the browser audio with a picture, you can read this article:

 • Adjust the system sound.
-You can adjust system sound in your operating system, or you can toggle on the slide bar directly to change sound volume from the Audio Recorder.
-Also, start a sound check by clicking the gear icon.
+You can adjust system sound in your operating system, or you can toggle on the slide bar directly to change the sound volume from the Audio Recorder.
+Also, start a soundcheck by clicking the gear icon.
 The Preference window will be opened.
 And then, select the Sound tab and open Start sound check.
-It is advised to turn off other software's audio so that the effect won’t affected.
+It is advised to turn off other software's audio so that the effect won’t be affected.

-• If you only want to record the web browser sound, but not want to record the sound of yourself and the external environment, just remember to turn off the button of "Microphone".
+If you only want to record the web browser sound, but do not want to record the sound of yourself and the external environment, just remember to turn off the button of "Microphone".

-• The default audio recording format is MP3 which is a very common audio format.
+• Select an output format.
+The default audio recording format is MP3 which is a very common audio format.
 But if you want to change, you can click on the gear icon and go to the sound tab.
 There are WMA, M4A and AAC format optional.
 If you can't decide on which audio format to choose, you can jump to part 3 to know about their differences.

 • Click "OK" in the pop-up box and the audio recording process will be started within three seconds.
 Then start playing the browser audio you want to record.
 The volume is also adjustable during recording.